divvungiellatekno/giellalt.uit.no/presentations/Greenland2017.md

 Basic organisation: presentation of topic, followed by excercises.
 Roughly one topic + excercise before lunch and one topic after.

+---

+## Schedule

 Topics (with a roughly schedule with time left at the end - to be adjusted as needed):

 * Day 1:
     - presentation of all tools
     - introduction to the infrastructure